sandroboehme/options-charts/README.md

 The basic idea is, that you:
 1. take the `instruments.ipynb` to select an instrument, then
-2. choose some strikes that have enough trades before the selected expiry
+2. find some strikes that have enough trades before the selected expiry (data might be downloaded automagically if they aren't there yet)
-3. copy one of the notebooks
+3. copy one of the notebooks if you want
-4. enter the expiry and strikes to the config obj, run the Notebook and check out the charts.
+4. enter/change the expiry and strikes in the config obj, run the Notebook and check out the charts.
 For the charts I used Plotly.
 This means, if you drag the mouse horizontally, vertically or in a rectangle, you can drill into some areas.
-You can also hide some plots by clickin on the corresponding legend entry.
+You can also hide some plots by clicking on the corresponding legend entry.

+If you neeed newer Bitcoin data, just run the 'readBitstampBTCdata.ipynb` notebook

 ## Requirements
 Python 3